|

 court).

-5) for wrist power and reflexes, bring
+5) for wrist power

 a racket and shuttle to hit against the wall.
 If not, just bring the